 First things first.
 Baking endeavors always go smoothly with a little advance preparation and the right equipment.

 - Something for frying: If you are hosting weekly fish fries anyway, go ahead and get a deep fryer.
 For everyone else (me included), just use a heavy-bottom pot and a thermometer.
-I use this Dutch oven for deep-frying and the ChefAlarm thermometer by Thermoworks.

 - Active Dry Yeast: Fleischmann’s, Red Star, Bob’s Red Mill, or Saf are all good brands.
 Just make sure the yeast is fresh and hasn’t expired.